 If you are a loyal blog follower, you already know that I absolutely love the Southwest Companion Pass.
-It has allowed me to save thousands and thousands of money over the past 10+ years and is by far my favorite perk in the entire points and miles world.
+It has allowed me to save thousands and thousands of money over the past 11+ years and is by far my favorite perk in the entire points and miles world.
 While there are many ways to earn the pass, one of the easiest and most common ways is by applying for one (or two!)
-Southwest co-branded credit cards, including the Southwest Rapid Rewards® Priority Credit Card, Southwest Rapid Rewards® Plus Credit Card, Southwest Rapid Rewards Premier Credit Card, and Southwest Rapid Rewards Business Premier Credit Card.
-This is because the bonus points earned from the sign up offer count towards the 110,000 qualifying points you need to earn within the calendar year to get the companion pass.
-Getting the bonus offer for one card gets you more than half way there and getting the bonus offer for two card automatically gets you the pass!
+Southwest co-branded credit card.
+Since the increased card offers just ended, this is a tactic many readers took to secure their pass for 2020 and 2021.
+(Or to even get over the hump to earn the pass for 2018 and 2019).

 1. Points reset on January 1st

-All qualifying points towards the companion pass reset on January 1st of every single year.
+All qualifying points towards the companion pass reset on January 1st.
 That does not mean you lose your points to redeem for a free flight, it is just that the companion pass counter resets back to zero.
-So if you have 50,000 points now for example, and are looking to earn another 60,000 points from the credit card, those 60,000 points must post to your account in the same calendar year, regardless of when you make the purchases.
-Let’s say your statement close date is December 15, 2018.
-If you meet your minimum spend on December 16, 2018, those points should not post until your January statement closes, so most likely January 18th-ish.
-Even though the purchases were made in 2018, since the points do not post till 2019, those 60,000 points will count towards 2019 and will not be combined with the 50,000 points earned in 2018.
+For example, if you have 50,000 points in your account right now and you are looking to earn another 60,000 points from a credit card offer, those remaining points must post to your account in the same calendar year.

 2. Credit card fraud will trigger the bonus points to post

-If you are looking to earn the pass in 2019/2020, make it your job to make sure you do not hit the minimum spend on your card in 2018.
+If you are looking to earn the pass in 2020 and 2021, make it your job to make sure you do not hit the minimum spend on your card in 2019.
 Once you hit the minimum spend, even if you make a return within the same billing cycle to theoretically put you under the minimum spend threshold, the points will post after the statement closes.
-If you happen to do that now, the points will post in 2018 and the counter will be reset come January 1st.

 4. Purchases made after your December statement closes should not post until 2019, but tread with caution